pe1uca/PolyGlot/docs/android/index.md

-# Starting to use PolyGlot
+# Starting to use PolyGlot in Android

 PolyGlot for android welcomes you directly in the screen to start configuring your new conlang.